OPPORTUNITY FOR STUDENTS TO EARN FREE COLLEGE CREDIT

 The CLEP exams, administered by the College Board, are accepted for credit by more than 2,900 colleges and universities.
 To launch its pilot program, Modern States is partnering with a select group of high schools and colleges that are making students aware of the opportunity.

 This is the first time there have been courses taught by top quality college professors for CLEP subjects.
-Also, Modern States is paying the $85 test fee and scheduling fee for students who enroll in the courses and take the exams.
+Also, Modern States is paying the $87 test fee and scheduling fee for the first 10,000 students who complete all coursework and take an exam.
 The benefit for participating institutions is that this creates a free on-ramp to college that facilitates learning and earning credits.

 WHAT ELSE DO I NEED TO KNOW?

 Modern States will pay for you to take the CLEP exam.
-Fill out our CLEP Voucher Request Form for a payment voucher.
+Complete all the coursework and then fill out our CLEP Voucher Request Form for a payment voucher.
 There are no prerequisites for the 32 courses that will be offered, and all of them are self-paced.
 Some of the courses stem from a partnership between Modern States and edX, the online education platform created by Harvard and MIT.

 HOW CAN I GET INVOLVED?